openresty/lua-nginx-module/README.markdown

 ngx_http_lua_module - Embed the power of Lua into Nginx HTTP Servers.

 This module is a core component of [OpenResty](https://openresty.org).
-If you are using this module, then you are essentially using OpenResty.
+If you are using this module, then you are essentially using OpenResty :)

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).

-This is a core component of OpenResty.
-If you are using this module, then you are essentially using OpenResty :)

 Table of Contents
 =================